 Legacy Seating Essentials

-Both the 4th and 5th edition Handbooks share the same ideas about ergonomic seating:
+All editions of the Handbook share the same ideas about ergonomic seating:

 The purpose of good seating is to provide stable body support and a dynamic posture.
 It should be comfortable over long periods and physiologically sound.
 It should also be appropriate to the task being performed.